Our History

 outside of building

-• 2014Organization marks its 60th Anniversary.
-Rebrands again to befit the times.
-The name it choses is The Campbell Center in honor of the Founders’ daughter, Janice, the impetus for launching the organization in 1954.
-Throughout its six decades, organization grows from its modest start with 1 program to currently 6 programs and from serving a handful of Clients to serving more than 110 Clients.
+• 2014The organization marked its 60th Anniversary.
+Rebranded again to befit the times.
+The name it chose was The Campbell Center (TCC) in honor of the Founders’ daughter, Janice, the reason for starting the organization in 1954.
+Throughout its 6 decades, TCC grew from its modest start serving a handful of Clients to serving more than 110 Clients.

 Lifetime Achievement Award!